Melis-Pablo/42-Core/README.md

 3D rendering fundamentals, network configuration, and advanced C++ programming.

 ### Circle 05 - System Administration & C++
-Web server development, containerization with Docker, and more advanced C++ modules.
+IRC server development, containerization with Docker, and more advanced C++ modules.

 ### Circle 06 - Final Project
 The culmination of the core curriculum with a full stack web project implementing modern web technologies.